HerrMuellerluedenscheid/abedeto/README.md

 ### Further Information on Applications
 You can specify the array-id you are going to process using e.g. ``--array-id=GERES``.

+Change the y-position of the beam (blue traces) using e.g. ``--depth=1.6.
+This will plot the beam at the y-axis intersept coinciding with a depth of 1.6 km.

+The number of synthetic traces to display can be modified using the ``--depths`` option.
+E.g. ``--depths=0.2:12:0.2`` will draw synthetic traces of sources between 0.2 and 12 km depths with an increment 0.2 km.

-Given that you have a GF store stored in a different location other then in the *stores* sub-directory of your project, you can specify that location: ``--store-superdirs=[comma separated list of directories].
-Futhermore, if the store is not given the default name which is ``"ArrayID-xx-yy" (xx and yy are Crust2.0 tile IDs) the specific store to use can be defined: ``--store=STORE_ID``.
+Given that you have a GF store stored in a different location other then in the *stores* sub-directory of your project, you can specify that location: ``--store-superdirs=[comma separated list of directories]``.
+Futhermore, if the store is not given the default name which is "ArrayID-xx-yy" (xx and yy are Crust2.0 tile IDs) the specific store to use can be defined: ``--store=STORE_ID``.

 Synthetic and recorded traces might not be well aligned.
-This can be corrected by appending a ``--correction=[some\_seconds]`` to the last command.
+This can be corrected by appending a ``--correction=[some_seconds]`` to the last command.
 Notice that the dashed line indicating the synthetic onset might also be shifted with respect to the synthetic traces.
-The reason for this is that the onset calculation is only performed usin the source site model.
+The reason for this is that the onset calculation is (at the moment) only performed using the source site model.

+In order to change the visible time range, define a time window with respect to the synthetic onset.
+E.g: ``--zoom=-2.0:12`` will plot traces within a time window of 14 seconds length, starting 2 seconds before the synthetic P phase arrival.

 All traces are normalized using their minmum/maximum amplitude within the visible time-range.
 Additionally, a gain factor can be applied using ``--gain=[X]`` (X is a float).